Looking to plan your trip to Dubai around Dubai’s public holidays? Here’s a guide to what to expect in 2023 in Dubai:

 *The end of summer break is only anticipated until formally announced by the Government.

-- Ramadan – the Holy Month from approx 2 April to 1 May 2022 – not a public holiday but month-long religious observance
+- Ramadan – the Holy Month from approx 22 March to 20 April 2023 – note, its not a public holiday but month-long religious observance

-- Diwali – 24 October to 28 November 2022 – with a large Indian expat community the event is widely celebrated in the UAE
+- Diwali – 12 November 2023 – with a large Indian expat community, the event is widely celebrated in the UAE

 Before you go… More important things you should know when planning a trip to Dubai